 Your credit score is one of the most important numbers in your life.
-It affects whether or not you’re approved for a loan or credit card.
-It also determines how much interest you’ll pay when you need to borrow money for anything from a house to a car.
+It affects whether you’re approved for a loan or credit card.
+Credit scores also determine how much interest you’ll pay when you borrow money for anything from a house to a car.

-Needless to say, keeping that score as high as possible is a big deal.
-Your credit score can range anywhere between 300 and 850.
+Keeping your FICO score as high as possible is a big deal.
+Your credit scores can range from 300 to 850.
 Anything higher than a 700 is considered “good,” while the “bad” credit range is anything under 600.

-There are five different categories of information utilized to calculate your credit score, each one with a different ranking of importance.
-Here’s how each category of credit affects your score:
+There are five different categories used to calculate your credit scores, each one with a different ranking of importance.
+Here’s how each category of credit affects your credit score: